-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and State of Texas UGMS.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

-Sutton Front Cary A Limited Liability Partnership
+A Limited Liability Partnership